New Openings in St Kilda 2026: Five Spots Worth Your Time

 Limbo Cocktail Bar (Early 2025)

 Where: 8 Acland Street What: A moody, intimate cocktail bar with a focus on live jazz and a short, sharp drinks list.
-Cocktails run $22–$28.
+Cocktails run $22-$28.
 The signature “Limbo Old Fashioned” (bourbon, smoked maple, Angostura) is outstanding.
 Wine from $14 a glass.
 Vibe: Low lighting, velvet banquettes, a tiny stage for the jazz trio that plays Friday and Saturday nights.
 No cover charge, but tables fill fast after 8pm.
-Verdict: This填补 a genuine gap in St Kilda’s nightlife.
-Before Limbo, there wasn’t really a sophisticated late-night option between the Espy and the Fitzroy Street pubs.
+Verdict: Limbo fills a genuine gap in St Kilda’s nightlife.
+Before it, there wasn’t really a sophisticated late-night option between the Espy and the Fitzroy Street pubs.
 It’s not cheap, but the quality justifies the price.
 Book a table if you’re going Friday or Saturday — walk-ins are possible but you’ll be at the bar.

-Price point: Two cocktails and a shared snack plate will run about $70–$80 for two.
-Not cheap, but the quality is bar-grade, not pub-grade.
+Price point: Two cocktails and a shared snack plate will run about $70-$80 for two.

 Hot Chicken Project — St Kilda outpost (Late 2025)

-The heat levels, explained:
+The heat levels:

 - Reaper (extreme) — Carolina Reaper-based.
 They make you sign a waiver.
 We’re not joking.
-One of our writers tried it and couldn’t taste anything for two hours afterwards.
-Do it for the story, not the flavour.

 Price point: Quarter bird meal deal with sides: $25-$30 per person.
 Whole bird to share (feeds 3-4): $32 plus sides.